 betamethasone (as betamethasone valerate)

 Keep this leaflet.
 You may need to read it again.
 If you have any further questions, ask your doctor or pharmacist.
-This medicine has been prescribed for you.
+This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their symptoms are the same as yours.
-If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.
+It may harm them, even if their signs of illness are the same as yours.
+If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

 In this leaflet: